Joseph Plottel: Early life and career

+Plottel was born in Yorkshire in 1883 to Phillip Plottel, a jeweler who had likely recently arrived from eastern Europe, and Sarah.
+In 1888, Phillip migrated to Melbourne, joined in 1890 by Sarah and Joseph, settling in St Kilda, but after Phillip died young in 1893 they returned to Yorkshire.
+In 1899 he was articled to architect and surveyor Robert Moore of Middlesbrough, where he was advised to head for the colonies for advancement.

-He moved to South Africa in 1903, working in Pretoria, Cape Town and Johannesburg, but took passage to the United States where he saw prospects for architects after the 1906 San Francisco earthquake.
-When he ran out of money en route, he decided to stay in Melbourne.
-Here he was embraced by the local Jewish community and soon found his feet again, initially taking up a position with the Railway's Engineering Department where he worked as a draftsman for about three years.
-He obtained work as a draftsman with fellow Jewish architect Nahum Burnett, and then set up his own office in 1911.
+He migrated to South Africa in 1903, working in Pretoria, Cape Town and Johannesburg, then in 1907 he set out to travel to the United States where he saw prospects for architects after the 1906 San Francisco earthquake.
+He got as far as Melbourne, and had to find work to fund the rest of the journey.
+Here he was embraced by the local Jewish community and soon decided to stay, initially taking up a position with the Railway Engineering Department as a draftsman for about three years.
+He is said to have worked with fellow Jewish architect Nahum Barnet, and then set up his own office in 1910.